Overview

 N:M many-to-many matching

 Multiple source transactions match multiple target transactions.
-This is the most complex pattern and requires the graph solver.
+This is the most complex pattern.

 Common use cases